IshanJandaur/ishanjandaur.github.io/_tabs/projects.md

 - Compared against SolidWorks model and data from jellyroll dissections

 **Results:**
-Successfully designed and modeled the first Li–S cylindrical cells in both 18650 and 21700 formats
+Successfully designed and modeled the first Li–S cylindrical cells in both 18650 and 21700 formats; Lengths within 5% accuracy of actual lengths at dissection

 ---